ni/nimble/CONTRIBUTING.md

 ## Getting Started

-1. From the `nimble` directory:
+From the `nimble` directory:
    1. Run `npm install`
    1. Run `npm run build`
    1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook
+      - Note: **you'll need to refresh your browser window to see style changes**.

 ## Develop New Components

 ### Adding a new component

 1. Ensure UX specs are up to date and tokens are generated.
-[Detailed instructions](packages/nimble-tokens/CONTRIBUTING.md).
+[See instruction for contributing to nimble tokens](packages/nimble-tokens/CONTRIBUTING.md).
 1. Expose any tokens in the token provider and add web component logic.
-[Detailed instructions](packages/nimble-components/CONTRIBUTING.md).
+[See instruction for contributing to nimble components](packages/nimble-components/CONTRIBUTING.md).
 1. Add wrappers for each framework.
-[Instructions for adding Angular wrappers](angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
-[Instructions for adding Blazor wrappers](packages/nimble-blazor/CONTRIBUTING.md).
+[See instructions for adding Angular wrappers](angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
+[See instructions for adding Blazor wrappers](packages/nimble-blazor/CONTRIBUTING.md).
 1. Publish and use! 🎉

 ## Pull Requests, Releases, and Versioning